Neural manifold analysis of brain circuit dynamics in health and disease: Discussion

-Conversely, non-linear methods, in general, trend towards better generalisation across datasets.
-This is particularly true for UMAP and t-SNE (see Figures \ref{fig:CA1} and \ref{fig:motor}).
+Conversely, non-linear methods, in general, trend towards better generalization across datasets.
+This is particularly true for UMAP and t-SNE (see Figures \ref{fig:CA1} and \ref{fig:motor}, \ref{fig:prefrontal}).
 To discriminate clusters of neural activity, UMAP and t-SNE have been shown to be the most powerful non-linear NML techniques.
-However, they might not always yield an embedding that is representative of the true high dimensional geometry.
-These issues are particularly relevant for inherently very high dimensional data, such as genomics data \citep{Chari2021TheGenomics}.
-However, previous studies on neural population dynamics have shown them to be intrinsically low-dimensional, as shown in \citep{Churchland2012NeuralReaching,Cueva23021,Chaudhuri2019TheSleep}.
+However, they might not always yield an embedding that is representative of the true high-dimensional geometry.
+These issues are particularly relevant for inherently very high-dimensional data, such as genomics data \citep{Chari2021TheGenomics}.
+In fact, it is debated whether a low number of latent dimensions are enough to drive neural population activity and explain its variability across a range of circumstances such as brain region and task \citep{Chaudhuri2019TheSleep,rubin2019revealing,nieh2021geometry, Churchland2012NeuralReaching, Gallego2020Long-termBehavior}, or if higher dimensionality are required \citep{stringer2019high,humphries2020strong}.

+Finally, a key consideration when selecting any NML method is whether its function is for neural data visualization or for structural discovery and/or quantification.
+For instance, many of the non-linear algorithms described above, such as UMAP, t-SNE have excellent capabilities in visualizing high-dimensional data and provide an interpretable global structure.
+Similarly, VAEs present themselves as great candidates for discriminating global clusters.
+However, obtaining a favorable global structure can often be at the expense of a loss to local structure \citep{Chari2021TheGenomics} and therefore can distort any downstream structural quantification.
+To address these shortcomings one can use algorithms that either provide a linear solution such as PCA-based methods \citep{gardner2022toroidal} or that focus on local structure such as LEM \citep{rubin2019revealing}.
+ANNs may add further possibilities, with methods such as CEBRA tackling model identifiability and generalization \citep{schneider2022learnable}.

-One message that can be taken away from our comparison of neural manifold approaches is that linear methods do provide substantial insight over a wide range of problem domains (often consistent with what is provided by nonlinear methods), and even in areas where they fail to correctly capture the low-dimensional topological structure of the manifold, they can still provide insight verifiable through decoding of behaviour.
+One message that can be taken away from our comparison of neural manifold approaches is that linear methods do provide substantial insight over a wide range of problem domains (often consistent with what is provided by non-linear methods), and even in areas where they fail to correctly capture the low-dimensional topological structure of the manifold, they can still provide insight verifiable through decoding of behavior.